 Upgrades and rolling configuration updates do not wait for a cluster green health status.
 During deployment and upgrades, the

 serial strategy does not wait for the Elasticsearch cluster to reach green health before proceeding to the next node.

 Elasticsearch’s built-in authentication mechanisms (realms) cannot currently be configured through service configuration options (e.g. on package installs or service updates).
-However, since the native realm is enabled by default by Elasticsearch it’s possible to configure it through the security APIs.
+However, since the native realm is enabled by default by Elasticsearch, it’s possible to configure it through the security APIs.
 These APIs include both authentication and authorization mechanisms.

 Toggling Transport Encryption requires doing a full-cluster restart.
 This is an Elasticsearch limitation.
 The service’s default update strategy is a rolling upgrade (

 serial).
-If you change its configuration to enable or disable transport encryption, nodes that have been configured with TLS will be unable to communicate with nodes configured with unencrypted networking, and vice-versa.
+If you change the configuration to enable or disable transport encryption, nodes that have been configured with TLS will be unable to communicate with nodes configured with unencrypted networking, and vice-versa.
 A full-cluster restart is required, using the

 serial for future updates.